Tillamook Burn: Fourth fire (1951)

 The last fire started in 1951, and burned only 32000 acre.
-It was also confined within the burned-over area.

 Salvage operations

 Immediately after the first fire, new logging camps formed and existing ones expanded operations.
 At the time, access to the forest was limited and the railroad lines did not yet extend into the inner reaches of the forest.

 The town of Timber expanded during the time and became a prominent logging town along with the smaller town of Cochran to the west.
 Some of the logging companies near Glenwood joined their operations to form the Consolidated Timber Company.
 The lumber from these operations played an important part in providing wood resources to the United States during World War II.

 Throughout the subsequent years, miles of roads and railroad lines and were built through the forest to the various logging camps providing enhanced access.
-This made it easier for forestry restoration, maintenance, and fire prevention operations allowing them eventually to get a handle on the continued series of burns, however it had the secondary effect of creating new issues with erosion among a terrain known for landslides.
+This made it easier for forestry restoration, maintenance, and fire prevention operations allowing them to eventually get a handle on the continued series of burns, though it also created new issues with erosion in a terrain known for landslides.